aptos-labs/aptos-multi-region-bench/README.md

 # Aptos Multi-Region Benchmark Setup

 This repo contains deployment configurations, operational scripts, and benchmarks for a multi-region Aptos benchmark on GKE.
-* Each region is deployed separately via open source Terraform modules published by Aptos Labs
+* Each region is deployed separately via open source Terraform modules published by Aptos Labs.
+These are the same deployment modules used to run validators and fullnodes in production on mainnet.
+Validators and fullnodes connect to each other over the public internet.
 * A lightweight wrapper around the kube API and `kubectl` provides a way to form the network and submit load against the network

 ## Multi-region setup